EDmamba: Rethinking Efficient Event Denoising with Spatiotemporal Decoupled SSMs

-\textbf{Event Sampling.} Given the high temporal resolution and redundancy of event streams, we perform structured sampling to reduce computational overhead while preserving informative patterns.
-Events are mapped into voxel grids via discretization of the normalized timestamp dimension $z_i$ using a voxel size $v$, forming integer-indexed coordinates $(x_i, y_i, \lfloor z_i/v \rfloor, p_i)$.
-A spatial hash function $\mathcal{H}: \mathbb{Z}^4 \rightarrow \mathbb{N}$ is then applied to generate unique keys for each voxel.
-To ensure computational tractability during training, one representative event is randomly sampled from each non-empty hash bucket.
-This maintains a balance between preserving the statistical characteristics of the original stream and reducing computational load, effectively suppressing spurious noise without discarding meaningful motion patterns.
+\textbf{Event Sampling.} To reduce redundancy while retaining salient motion patterns, we apply structured sampling to the high-rate event stream.
+Events are voxelized by discretizing the normalized timestamp $z_i$ with voxel size $v$, forming integer coordinates $(x_i, y_i, \lfloor z_i/v \rfloor, p_i)$.
+A spatial hash function $\mathcal{H}: \mathbb{Z}^4 \rightarrow \mathbb{N}$ assigns each voxel a unique key.
+During training, one event is randomly sampled from each non-empty voxel, preserving statistical diversity while reducing computation and suppressing spurious noise.

-\textbf{Coarse Feature Extraction.} To provide a structured initialization for downstream spatial-temporal modeling, we introduce a coarse-level feature extraction module that decomposes the event cloud into two complementary subspaces: geometric structure and polarity signal.
-Specifically, given the 4D event representation $\mathcal{E}_n = \{(x_i, y_i, z_i, p_i)\}_{i=1}^{M_n}$, we extract an initial feature embedding $f_i$ for each event via:

-where $\phi_\text{geom}(\cdot)$ encodes spatial geometry through depthwise separable 1D convolutions along each coordinate axis, and $\phi_\text{pol}(\cdot)$ projects binary polarities using a polarity embedding layer.The two features are concatenated and transformed by a $1 \times 1$ convolution to produce the final point-wise feature $f_i$.

-This coarse-level decomposition offers a computationally efficient initialization strategy that avoids early-stage global modeling such as self-attention or cross-modal fusion.
-By encoding each modality independently, the model preserves structured inductive biases from spatial, polarity, and temporal domains while keeping the feature dimension compact.
-The resulting representations serve as input to subsequent Mamba-based modules, where more expressive spatial-temporal interactions are learned hierarchically.